ITheP/Arksplorer/Arksplorer/README.md

 - Multiple server.json files can be specified in /Servers/ (so server owners can just drop in their own)
 - Ordering by colour now possible!
 (Color order manually set in lookup data)
 - Search by colour (including fuzzy searching of nearby colours)

+ToDo:
+- Click on a colour on a dino and it sets the search color
+- Need to disable color searches for entities that don't have colors (e.g. survivors)